asfadmin/Discovery-MkDocs/markdown-docs/vertex/displacement.en.md

 In the top left corner of the map, you may click the checkbox to toggle your desired map layers on or off.

 #### Basic Velocity
-Velocity is a derived layer based on the average velocity of the cumulative displacement captured by an aggregate of short-wavelength displacement layers (also referred to as “local displacement”; see [FAQs](/datasets/disp_faq) for more information) from the displacement products.
+This layer shows the cumulative displacement over time (i.e., Velocity = total short-wavelength displacement / total time), derived using the short-wavelength displacement layer from the DISP-S1 product.
+See the [FAQs](/datasets/disp_faq) for more details.
-There are separate Ascending and Descending variants, and the layer will update to display the correct direction based on your search filters.
+There are separate Ascending and Descending satellite path layers, and the layer will update to only display the correct direction based on your search filters.

 ### Selecting AOIs
 When you first access the Displacement Portal, the point selector is active.
 You may click your desired point(s) on the map.